mvelusce/pi-habits-tracker/README.md

 2. Check off lifestyle factors as you complete them
 3. Use the date selector to view or update past dates

+### Calendar View

+1. Click the "Calendar" tab in the navigation
+2. View your monthly lifestyle factor completion at a glance
+3. Click any day to view and toggle lifestyle factors
+4. Use the filter button to view specific categories
+5. Navigate between months using the arrow buttons

+📖 **Full calendar guide**: See [docs/CALENDAR_VIEW.md](docs/CALENDAR_VIEW.md) for detailed information on using the calendar view.

 ### Logging Well-Being Metrics

 1. Navigate to the "Well-Being Metrics" tab